WalkerMao/walkermao.github.io/_posts/2020-06-07-Max-Entropy.md

 ## Upper Bound of Entropy

-Given a finite sample space, **uniform distribution has maximum entropy among all distributions**.
+For a finite sample space, **uniform distribution has maximum entropy among all distributions**.

 Given a random variable $X$ with sample space $$\mathcal{X}$$ and outcomes $$x \in \mathcal{X}$$.
 Suppose $X$ follows the distribution $$P_X$$.
 Denote $$\mid\mathcal{X}\mid$$ as the number of elements in the set $$\mathcal{X}$$,